mfrans1/mfrans1.github.io/_pages/earth_gazing.md

 </head>
 <body>

-<h4>Have you lost track of time contemplating the magical, immersive infinity of the night sky?</h4>
-<h4>I have, as I often do when Earth gazing.
-Here are a few pictures of our planet seen from space that I find fascinating.</h4>
+<h3>Have you lost track of time contemplating the magical, immersive infinity of the night sky?
+I have, as I often do when Earth gazing.
+Here are a few pictures of our planet seen from space that I find fascinating.</h3>

 <div class="responsive">
   <div class="gallery">